 USDA Crop Progress Report

-Precipitation limited farmers to 4.5 days suitable for fieldwork last week, according to the USDA Crop Progress Report.
-Northwest Iowa was barely above the state average, which 4.6 days suitable for fieldwork.
+Due to measurable rainfall, Iowa farmers only had 3.1 days suitable for fieldwork last week, according to the latest USDA Crop Progress Report.

-Northwest Iowa's topsoil moisture is one-percent very short, eight-percent short, 85-percent adequate, and six-percent surplus.
+Topsoil moisture in northwest Iowa is 11-percent very short, 27-percent short, 60-percent adequate, and two-percent surplus.